-Life Science Market
+Life Sciences Market

-Brooks Life Sciences serves a broad range of end markets within the life sciences industry to address a confluence of life science industry trends, such as technology, information management and new sophisticated tools and applications.
+Our life sciences businesses serve a broad range of end markets within the life sciences industry to address a confluence of life sciences trends, such as technology, information management and new sophisticated tools and applications.
 With the advent of biologics and personalized medicine, biological samples have become critical assets to the success of drug and therapy pipelines, and the proper management and protection of these samples has gained increased importance to our customers.
-We believe this trend has created a sizable market opportunity for Brooks Life Sciences to provide comprehensive sample management and genomic solutions.
+We believe this trend has created a sizable market opportunity for Brooks to provide comprehensive sample management and genomic solutions.

-Since the mapping of the of the full human genome at the turn of this century, the market for genomic services has grown in support of the demands in biologic drug development, personalized medicine and cell/gene therapy.
-Top pharmaceutical and biotechnology companies are able to use their own in-house laboratory resources to sequence the billions of genes needed as part of their research work-flow but many of the companies look to outsource their gene sequencing to independent laboratories that provide expedited results with expertise.
+Since the successful mapping of the full human genome at the turn of this century, the market for genomic services has grown in support of research in biologic drug development, personalized medicine and cell/gene therapy.
+Top pharmaceutical and biotechnology companies can use their in-house laboratory resources to sequence the millions of genes needed as part of their research workflow.
+Still, many companies look to outsource their gene sequencing to independent laboratories that provide expedited results and expert consultative services.
 Other companies and institutions have fewer or no in-house options and make use of outsourced capabilities as their primary solution.
-GENEWIZ participates in this market as a value-added laboratory offering precise genetic testing services with fast turnaround time.
+GENEWIZ participates in this market as a value-added laboratory services provider, offering high quality genetic testing services with fast turnaround time.

-The Brooks Life Sciences segment currently serves customers around the globe, including all of the top-20 global bio-pharmaceutical companies.
-Due to the comprehensive nature of our sample management and genomic services solutions, we are continuing to expand our customer base and geographic reach to increase our revenue streams with the goal of delivering consistent growth over the long-term.
-GENEWIZ has more than 4,000 customers globally, which includes many of our over 1,500 sample management customers.
+The Brooks life sciences businesses currently serve customers worldwide, including all of the top-20 global biopharmaceutical companies.
+Due to the comprehensive nature of our sample management and genomic services solutions, we are continuing to expand our customer base and geographic reach.
+We have more than 7,000 customers globally, and we continue to add new customers each quarter.